GaryMcWhorter/GDGW-Maverick-Bot/README.md

 # Nimcordbot
 This is an easily expandable Discord bot written in Nim.
+You must host this on your own computer or server.

 ## Setup and Installation
-After installing Nim, clone this repo, then make a `config.toml` file with the following fields:
+After installing Nim, clone this repo, then make a `config.toml` file with the following fields in the top level of the project directory:
 ```toml
 [database]
 # Database url, implementation uses HarperDB